-Adoption Center and Low-Cost Clinic Capital Campaign Project
+Adoption Center and Low-Cost Veterinary Clinic Capital Campaign Project

-Tree House has completed the initial plans for its state-of-the-art Adoption Center and low-cost Veterinary Clinic!
+Tree House has completed the initial plans for its state-of-the-art Adoption Center and Low-cost Veterinary Clinic!
 The facility will feature all the best practices available in treating and housing cats, and will offer the most comfortable, enriching environment possible for our resident cats.
-The building will include approximately 15,000 square feet of space, and will house approximately 200 cats, and will feature a low-cost veterinary clinic open to the public.
-Our focus will remain on rescuing and rehabilitating sick and injured stray cats, educating the public in responsible cat and dog care and behavior, and providing guidance and direct support for the care of feral cat colonies living outside.
+The building will include approximately 15,000 square feet of space, house approximately 200 cats, and feature a low-cost veterinary clinic open to the public.
+Our focus will remain rescuing and rehabilitating sick and injured stray cats, educating the public in responsible cat and dog care and behavior, and providing guidance and direct support for the care of feral cat colonies living outside.

 The facilities will feature the following:

 - Adoption Center

 The cat housing areas will be cageless, with rooms of varying sizes to accommodate single cats, or a colony of up to 10 cats.
 Each room will be designed with the ultimate health, comfort, and enrichment of the cats in mind, and will feature multi-tiered shelving platforms and comfortable furniture that can be easily sanitized.
 The ventilation system will offer multiple air exchanges every hour, and will feature ultraviolet filtering system to destroy air borne bacteria and viruses.
 Sunlight will be abundant in all housing areas and outdoor enclosures will be accessible in most of the adoption areas.

 Low-Cost Veterinary Clinic